WM Capture 10

 this case.

-bottom of the screen while recording.
-This may be necessary if you want to
+the screen while recording.
+This may be necessary if you want to monitor

-monitor CPU usage, recorded time or recording frame rate.
-To enable/disable
+CPU usage, recorded time or recording frame rate.
+To enable/disable this

-this option use Settings, Tools, Video options, Show mini pane.
-Note that
+option use Settings, Tools, Video options, Show mini pane.
+Note that when

 taskbar.
 The only way to make the main screen visible is using the hot keys